 Week 4 - Generative AI deep dive - LLMs, foundation models, VAE, GANs, transformers, diffusion models, open vs closed source models, pre-training.

-Week 5 - Further generative AI including hands on with GPT-4, Bard, LaMDA, Dall-E3, CLIP, stable diffusion, StableLM and more.
+Week 5 - Further generative AI including hands on with GPT-4, Gemini, Mistral, Dall-E3, CLIP, stable diffusion, StableLM and more.
 Fine-tuning, RLHF, prompt engineering, distillation, quantization & evaluation.

-Week 6 - Deep reinforcement learning, generative AI, AI agents, and the AI orchestration layer.
+Week 6 - Deep reinforcement learning, generative AI, AI agents, RAG, and the AI orchestration layer.

-Week 7 - Generative AI ecosystems - includes various plugins, langchain, vector databases, embeddings, AutoGPT, various agents, along with business applications.
+Week 7 - Generative AI ecosystems - includes various plugins, langchain, vector databases, embeddings, AutoGPT, various agents, Hugging Face, along with business applications.

 Week 8 - Deploying your generative AI solution to production - LLMOps, AWS Bedrock, Google Vertex AI and Azure OpenAI.